casoon/dragonfly-docs/docs/ui/elements/index.md

 ## Accessibility

-Alle UI Elements sind für optimale Accessibility entwickelt:
+all UI Elements sind for optimale Accessibility entwickelt:

-- Unterstützung für Tastaturnavigation
+- Unterstutzung for Tastaturnavigation
-- Semantische HTML-Struktur
+- Semantische HTML-Structure
-- ARIA-Attribute für Screenreader
+- ARIA-attributes for Screenreader
 - Ausreichende Farbkontraste
 - Fokus-Indikatoren